SaiAvinash2002/SaiAvinash2002/README.md

 📖 I’m currently pursuing my B-Tech 3rd year in Computer Scienece Department from SRM University, Chennai.

-👨🏻‍💻 I am intrested in Coding, Data Science, ML.
+👨🏻‍💻 I am interested in Coding, Data Science, ML.

 <!--
 **SaiAvinash2002/SaiAvinash2002** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.